 We agree changes must be made to the sport at youth level, but we fully encourage parents to let their children play the sport they love, as it will, without a shadow of a doubt, help them develop as people as well as players.

-with their views and opinions on the dangers of youth rugby, and would be very happy to see more in relation with this post.
+We thank all those who commented on our original Facebook post with their views and opinions on the dangers of youth rugby, and would be very happy to see more in the comments section below.